Tech-LAB-Project/Tech-LAB/README.md

 This Simulated Network-Environment can be used for Penetration Testing, Cyber-Security Research and Ethical Hacking Demos.

-All Options are availible over the Web-Gui (URL = IP of Pi)
+All Options are available over the Web-Gui (URL = IP of Pi)

 We will be testing the Environment with the Top 10 OWASP Security Risks.